What every athlete should know about magnesium, according to a sports dietitian

 How much magnesium do you need?

 The daily recommendations for magnesium are 320 milligrams for women and 420 milligrams for men.
 Unfortunately, magnesium is mostly stored in the bones and tissue, making it difficult to assess magnesium levels with a blood test.
-The best way to determine your magnesium status is to observe your dietary magnesium intake from the foods you eat.
+The best way to determine your magnesium status is to observe your dietary magnesium intake from foods.

 Foods like leafy greens, almonds, beans, avocados, prunes, edamame and nuts are rich in magnesium, but research has found that about half of Americans don’t get enough magnesium in their diet.

 When I was training for the Chicago Marathon in the summer of 2019, I started to feel a little run down about 2 months into my training.
-Although I tried to stay consistent with my healthy well-balanced diet, I felt like my energy levels kept sinking.
+Although I tried to stay consistent with my healthy well-balanced diet, my energy levels kept sinking.

 I was surprised to find some evidence showcasing that strenuous exercise may increase magnesium losses in sweat and urine by 10-20%.
 Although the research on magnesium depletion and running is not totally conclusive, one can assume that high mileage may lead to some magnesium depletion.

-There is evidence to suggest that magnesium supplementation or increased dietary intake of magnesium may have beneficial effects on exercise performance in magnesium-deficient individuals.
+Evidence suggests that magnesium supplementation or increased dietary intake of magnesium may benefit exercise performance in magnesium-deficient individuals.

 With the knowledge of this research and in an attempt to combat my fatigue, I added a magnesium supplement to my daily routine.
 I was hoping that it would lead to better sleep and also help my body utilize glucose for fuel during my long runs.